PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - To model the operation rule of hydropower reservoirs.

   * - technology fix cost
-    - Fixed operation and maintaince cost of different technologies.
+    - Fixed operation and maintenance cost of different technologies.
     - To calculate the system cost.

   * - technology investment cost